 Ask Your Doctor to Testify

 Ask the doctor who treated you for the police brutality injuries to testify at your trial.
 Having an expert like a doctor testify will only improve your chances of winning the case.
 The doctor will be able to explain in detail the injuries you suffered, how you were treated, what your recovery has been like so far, and how the injuries will impact the rest of your life.

 Have You Suffered Brutality at the Hands of the Police?
 Call an Attorney Today

 If you or a loved one has suffered brutality at the hands of the police in New Jersey it is time to protect yourself by consulting with an attorney.
-An excessive force lawsuit is not out of the question and wouldn’t be the first one filed in the state.
+An excessive force lawsuit is not out of the question and you wouldn’t be the first one filing it in the state.